AAFC-BICoE/auchenorrhyncha-ortholog-baitset/README.md

 # *Hemiptera:Auchenorrhyncha* Ortholog Target Enrichment Baits

-The 2017 Hemipteran Bait set provided by Christopher H. Dietrich and Yanghui Cao contains 56854 baits targeting 498 orthogroups.
+The 2017 Hemipteran Bait set provided by Dr. Christopher H. Dietrich and Dr. Yanghui Cao contains 56854 baits targeting 498 orthogroups.
 This is 16854 baits higher than Arbor Biosciences MyBait manufacturing tier of 40000.
 This project reduces the size of the bait while preserving the number of orthogroups and the focus on Auchenorrhyncha.

 ### Acknowledgements